Published: 23 Dec 2025 | Reading Time: 5 min read

 Software engineering traditionally focuses on building deterministic systems — solutions that follow explicit, rule-based logic.
 Every output is predictable given the same input, making these systems reliable and reproducible.

-AI engineering differs because it focuses on developing adaptive systems which learn from data, instead of being explicitly coded.
+AI engineering differs because it focuses on developing adaptive systems that learn from data, instead of being explicitly coded.
 These systems are adaptive through techniques borrowed from machine learning and deep learning, which allows them to adapt their behaviors based on patterns and experiences.
 This makes them less predictable, even when provided the same types of data.

 AI engineering has another significant differentiator: it relies heavily on the discipline of data science.
 AI systems learn by connecting to large amounts of gathered datasets and leverage algorithms that find underlying patterns and relationships present in the data.
 Supervised learning (i.e., fit the model and use the data to predict something in the classification or output) and regression techniques are common approaches that allow the model to make objective predictions or classifications.